laurentb-1/paynecoin/README.md

 git clone https://github.com/acarril/paynecoin.git # HTTPS
 ```

+## Python

-You will also need Python >3.5 (see below).
+You will also need a working Python 3.5+ installation.
+I assume you already have one working, but if not, I recommend installing [Anaconda](https://www.anaconda.com/products/individual).

-## Python & Poetry

-In order to be able to run the code you'll need to make sure you have a working Python 3.5+ installation.
-If you already know how to manage your Python environments and packages, you can skip this section.
+If you already know how to manage your Python environments and packages, you can skip the following subsection.
 Just make sure you install the dependencies listed in [`pyproject.toml`](pyproject.toml).

+### Python & Poetry

-Otherwise, we'll use [Poetry](https://python-poetry.org/) to easily manage packages and environments.
+We will use [Poetry](https://python-poetry.org/) to easily manage packages and environments.
 1. Follow the [installation instructions](https://python-poetry.org/docs/#installation) to set Poetry up in your machine.
 You can verify that the installation was successful by running the following command without any errors:
 ```sh
 poetry --version